 Core Faculty

 Core Faculty at the IJPA are senior clinicians, scholars, and practitioners who shape the intellectual and experiential backbone of our training programs.
-They bring decades of expertise across Jungian analysis, psychedelic-assisted therapy, depth psychology, anthropology, and clinical practice.
-Their role is to guide students through the psychological, symbolic, and ethical dimensions of transformative work, ensuring a rigorous, grounded, and integrative learning environment.
+They come from Jungian analysis as well as related disciplines, including depth psychology, psychedelic assisted therapy, anthropology, and clinical practice.

 Names are presented in alphabetical order, without hierarchical ranking.